RobertoPrevato/jQuery-KingTable/README.md

 In order to use the jQuery-KingTable plugin, there are two options:
 * download the source code, and work with the R.js modules, like in the provided index.html page
-* download only the bundled source code (/dist/jquery.kingtable.js); or the minified source (/dist/jquery.kingtable.min.js) It is also necessary to download the .css code: once again it is possible to use the .less source code; or download only the compiled .css.
+* download only the bundled source code (/dist/jquery.kingtable.js); or the minified source (/dist/jquery.kingtable.min.js) It is also necessary to download the Open Iconic fonts and the .css code: once again it is possible to use the .less source code; or download only the compiled .css.
+A list of possible options is available inside the dedicated [wiki page](https://github.com/RobertoPrevato/jQuery-KingTable/wiki/Options).

 ### How to integrate with server side code
 The KingTable logic defines an interface, in order to offer pagination and search out of the box.